jayanthr/jayanthr.github.io/about.md

 ---
 # About

-I am Associate Professor of Healthcare Logistics, and Vice-Director of the Digitalization Platform at KTH Royal Institute of Technology.
+I am Associate Professor of Healthcare Logistics, and Vice-Director of the Digitalization Platform at KTH Royal Institute of Technology, Stockholm, Sweden.
+Also associated with Digital Futures, as one of their faculty.

 I build models to improve decision making in complex processes.
 The models are either simulation-based, data driven or participatory, but more often than not are a combination of the three.
 I work mainly in healthcare, but have previously worked in urban planning, transportation, energy, agriculture and disaster management.